Get FREE email communications from Fodor's Travel, covering must-see travel destinations, expert

 Fodor's choice

 The true highlight of the Salesforce mini-neighborhood is Salesforce Park, a sprawling urban park with 13 ecosystems atop the four-block-long Salesforce Transit Center.
 It's a downtown green gem, a true civic accomplishment.
 This is a favorite destination for families, walkers, and workers trying to get fresh air on their lunch break.
 A beer garden from Barebottle Brewing Co. in Bernal Heights has swiftly become the happy hour destination of choice for downtown office workers.
 For a weekday coffee break, there's a branch of local favorite Andytown Coffee Roasters on the seventh floor of the spectacular 181 Fremont skyscraper; it's attached to the park via skybridge.
-The park can be reached via elevators, escalators, or a thrilling gondola ride from the base of the Salesforce Tower at Fremont and Mission Streets.
+The park can be reached via elevators or escalators (a thrilling glass-enclosed gondola from ground level to the park has been closed in recent years but might reopen at some point in 2025).

 San Francisco Museum of Modern Art (SFMOMA)